Skip to content

 What is an inset bath?

-Inset baths are characterised mainly by being installed against one, or more, walls which makes them great if you have limited space in the room.
+Inset baths are characterised mainly by being installed against one, or more, walls which makes them great if you have limited space in the bathroom.

 Whereas a standard bathtub will be installed right up against a wall and simply have a side panel to disguise the underside of the bath, an inset bathtub will usually be set into some sort platform or structure.
 The design of the platform usually results in a shelf or ledge that runs around all four sides of the bath - think of a kitchen sink being placed into a kitchen worktop for a similar comparison.